Fly Fishing For Trout: 39 Tips For More Trout

 Setting the hook too hard can break light tippets on rocks or big fish, and setting too hard can also send your fly and leader up into the trees or shrubs behind you, or it can send your leader and fly into your rod.
 Both of which end up in a tangled mess or lost flies.

-Guide Tip: To hook a trout, once the fly is in the trout’s mouth, you only need to move your fly 2 inches, you just need to move it fast so it penetrates.
+Guide Tip: To hook a trout, once the fly is in the trout’s mouth, you only need to set the hook hard enought to move your fly 2 inches, that it!!!!
+2 inches is all it takes to set the hook, you just need to move it fast so it penetrates.

 14. Use The Right Cast